Ski or snowshoe to a cozy backcountry hut in Cypress Hills Provincial Park this winter! (Hike or bike in summer!)

 There are two ways to Reesor Lake Backcountry Hut: around the lake, or across the lake.
 We decide to snowshoe around the lake to keep out of the wind.
 Plus, we’re not sure how thick the ice is near the dam.
 While deer bound effortlessly through the deep snow, we take turns breaking trail.
 The snow varies from ankle deep to knee deep and gets even deeper as we cross Battle Creek (shallow and frozen) and approach the campground.

 Within 45 minutes, we’ve arrived at our home away from home.
 A flick of a switch reveals a kitchen with gleaming hardwood floors and spacious bedroom beyond.
 With solar powered lights, mattresses, cookwear, and a wood stove, the clean and bright hut screams hygge – the Danish word for cozy.
-Miya and Emi shriek, “We LOVE this!” and promptly test the beds by jumping on them.
+The kids shriek, “We LOVE this!” and promptly test the beds by jumping on them.
 The verdict is that the big bed is “a lot comfier” than the bunk beds (but they feel the same to me).